Causes of Mercury Poisoning

 Mercury poisoning, while not the most common cause of premises liability lawsuits, still makes up a high number of these kinds of lawsuits every year in the United States.
 Though mercury is not regularly used anymore, many products do still contain this toxic substance, and if it is inhaled, it can cause significant medical problems.
 When a negligent property owner is at fault for these repercussions, they may be held responsible in a premises’ liability lawsuit.

 If you or someone you love has suffered from mercury poisoning because of a negligent property owner, you could be eligible for financial compensation.
-Contact an experienced Fort Lauderdale premises’ liability lawyer of Winston Law Firm, today by calling 954-475-9666 to discuss your legal position.
+Contact an experienced Fort Lauderdale premises’ liability lawyer of [firm-name], today by calling [phone-number] to discuss your legal position.

 How Mercury Poisoning Can Occur